-A description of this and the other DHCP policies can be found at Configuration of clients via DHCP policies (page 224).
+A description of this and the other DHCP policies can be found at Configuration of clients via DHCP policies (page 216).

-Table 11.13: General tab

-Attribute Description

-Service name An unambiguous name for the DHCP service must be entered in this input field, e.g., company.example.
+Attribute Description Service name An unambiguous name for the DHCP service must be entered in this input field, e.g., company.example.